-- 1. Identifies the specifics of the deficient performance and/or behavior - 2.
-Documents the resident's response to concerns - 3.
-Defines specific remediation expectations/goals and evaluation metrics - 4.
-Specifies strategies for improvement - 5.
-Establishes a timeline for evaluation and feedback - 6.
-Delineates consequences of success and failure - 7.
-Specifies a date for a follow-up meeting to determine whether the PIP has been successfully resolved or not. - 8.
-Is signed by both the program director and the resident and placed in the resident's file.
-Signature by the resident indicates that the PIP has been reviewed with the resident; it does not indicate agreement by the resident.
-If the resident refuses to sign the PIP, the program director shall document such refusal. - 9.
-Performance Improvement Plans are not disclosed to third parties in response to requests for information about the resident.
+- a.
+Identifies the specifics of the deficient performance and/or behavior. - b.
+Documents the Employee's response to concerns. - c.
+Defines specific remediation expectations/goals and evaluation metrics.

+- d.
+Specifies strategies for improvement. - e.
+Establishes a timeline for evaluation and feedback. - f.
+Consequences of success and failure. - g.
+Specifies a date for a follow-up meeting to determine whether the PIP has been successfully resolved or not. - h.
+Signed by both the program director and the Employee and placed in the Employee's file.
+Signature by the Employee indicates that the PIP has been reviewed with the Employee; it does not indicate agreement by the Employee.
+If the Employee refuses to sign the PIP, the program director shall document such refusal. - A Performance Improvement Plans shall not be disclosed to a third party in response to requests for information about the Employee.